Subitizing PowerPoint Activities for In-Person or Online Classrooms, Grades 1–4

 Encourage students to look for these patterns in order to help them connect multiple representations of numbers with geometry.

-You can download the subitizing PowerPoint to get this activity started in your classroom.
+You can download the subitizing PowerPoint to get this activity started in your in-person or online classroom.
 I have created them at different levels, using only the numbers 5 to 20, using numbers up to 100, and using a set of challenge problems.
-If you like this activity, stayed tuned for activities to connect multiple representations of numbers with operations and algebra using ten-frames.